 Delicate small creamy white violets with purple lines in the throat are produced on branching stems from April through June, small heart-shaped nearly evergreen 1-3 inch leaves, cut flowers.
 This violet produces foliage much earlier in the spring and blooms much later than Confederate Violet or Common Blue Violet - we've had a mixed bed of all three species here at Toadshade and the combination has violets blooming for months.

 Native Range: s.
 MI, s.
 ON, NY south to n.
 GA & OK.
 Rare in CT

-Germination - Easy: Surface sow in fall or Cold Stratify 9 weeks.
+Germination - Easy: Cold Stratify 9 weeks followed by fluctuating temperatures.